This post may contain affiliate links. Please read our disclosure policy.

 You can also make Elderberry Syrup Gummies!

 I have read many articles about the uses of Elderberry Syrup.
-I have my own opinion that it works, for me and my family.
+I have my own opinion about how it works for me and my family.

 There is a wealth of information out there on the subject, so doing your own research is a good idea to see if taking Instant Pot Elderberry Syrup is right for you and your family.